SuperAndyQA/Uda-Prj-1-AirBnB-blog/README.md

 ### Descriptions

-The Jupyter notebook showcases the analysis conducted to explore the dataset, including data preparation, management, and the creation of predictive models to answer the questions posed.
-Markdown cells are utilized to document the processes and present the results of each analysis.
+The Jupyter notebook showcases the analysis conducted to explore the dataset, including data preparation, management, and the creation and evaluation of predictive models to answer the posted questions posted.

 For a detailed breakdown of the results, please refer to this blog (https://bnaduy.blogspot.com/2024/11/interesting-findings-of-seattle-airbnb.html).

-The "seattle" folder contains the dataset from Kaggle (https://www.kaggle.com/airbnb/seattle) and includes three files:
+The "Seattle" folder contains dataset from Kaggle (https://www.kaggle.com/airbnb/seattle) in Seattle.zip, which includes three files:

 * calendar.csv: Contains the availability and pricing of listings.
 * listings.csv: Provides details about all available listings.